Ding Mausoleum

 The Ming Dingling (明定陵) is a mausoleum in China where the Wanli Emperor, together with his two empresses Wang Xijie and Dowager Xiaojing, was buried.
 Dingling is one of the thirteen imperial tombs at Ming tombs in Changping district 45 km north of central Beijing.
 The Dingling is the only tomb of a Ming dynasty emperor that has been excavated since the founding of the People's Republic of China, a situation that is almost a direct result of the fate that befell Dingling and its contents after the excavation.

 History

 The Wanli Emperor was the thirteenth emperor of the Ming dynasty and ruled from 1572 to 1620.
 His mausoleum, the Dingling, was built between 1584 and 1590 and occupies a surface area of 180000 sqm.The mausoleum consists of five halls with some walls, and is located 27 m below ground.
 The name Dingling was used for Chinese imperial tombs both before and after the Ming dynasty.

-The Tang dynasty emperor Zhongzong (died 710) is buried in Dingling north of Xi'an and the Qing dynasty emperor Xianfeng (died 1861) is buried in Dingling in the Eastern Qing tombs east of Beijing.